3 Reasons Why You Need Video Transcription

 By adding transcripts to their web pages, This American Life saw a significant increase in inbound traffic and user engagement.
 In fact, 6.26% of all unique visitor who came from search traffic landed on a transcript page.

 Since search engines can’t crawl video, the transcript provides valuable text that can be indexed and ranked.
 A transcript makes your video more searchable across the web, but it also makes it searchable within your website or archive.

 Once the viewer has access to your video transcript, there is so much potential for a better user experience.

-You can make your video transcript interactive, highlighting words as they are spoken in time with the video.
+You can also make your video transcript interactive.
+An interactive transcript highlights words as they are spoken in time with the video.
 The timed-text keeps the viewer engaged and reinforces the content since it can be read and heard at the same time.
 The user can click on the text to jump to that point on the video – a much smoother UX than having to mark timecodes when navigating a video.

 The more people who are able to watch your videos, the more views you will get.
-Exactly who joins your audience when you add video transcripts?
+So who else joins your audience when you add video transcripts?

 Deaf and hard of hearing viewers

 People with limited or no hearing cannot consume your videos without accompanying text.
 A video transcript relays more than just speech.
 It should also include speaker IDs and essential non-speech sounds like [LAUGHTER] or [SILENCE].